 You must take the core subjects.
 As well as this, you must make some choices, and choose one '1st choice' subject from each option block, the blocks are outlined below.
-From Block A you will pick either history or geography, from Block B you will pick Spanish (or French if you have studied it in Year 9).
-From Block C you can make your own selection.
+From Block A you will pick either history or geography.
+You will study French in Block B. From Block C you can make your own selection.
 You can also study both history and geography using the Option C choice.
-You are also able to opt to study both languages using the Option C choice, providing you have studied both at KS3.
+You are also able to opt to study both languages through using the Option C choice, providing you have studied both at KS3.